 S52 – basically the same as the M52 but with bigger cams, more displacement, and a higher price.
 If you want the best the US E36 generation has to offer out of the box, this is the way to go.
 If you want boost later on, however, I would encourage you to go with the M52 and a set of cams to keep your budget low and maintain reliability since the cylinder walls in the iron block 2.8 are thicker than they are in the 3.0 S52.
 Not only that, but this is also OBDII, so the same wiring/ECU/EWS struggles apply.

 We could really go down a rabbit hole with 24v swap upgrades, but that will be another article.
 What you need to know about an E30 is that they are amazing cars from the factory.
 With some drivetrain bushing/mount upgrades, maintenance, an engaging shifter setup, and competent suspension, you are well on your way to the most engaging car you could ever own.
 Of course, there are tons of wheel options for the 4-lug set up, and more for the 5 lug setup, but we will leave that up to you.
 Just remember to have fun, make your E30 all it can be, and do your research.
-Use this article as a starting point, not your bible.
+Whatever E30 parts you may need, you can find them here.
+Don’t forget, use this article as a starting point, not your bible.
 I could write for days, maybe weeks, about everything you need to know about an E30.
 Realistically, this is the jumping-off point for you.
 So go out, get started, and enjoy the ultimate driving machine.